Frequently Asked Questions

 Evening Classes: Monday, Tuesday, and Thursday evenings (after dinner) we will be hosting lessons on local geology, paleontology, anatomy, fossil preparation, etc. By the end of this week, you will be familiar with the landscape that existed in this area 150 – 50 million years ago, including its inhabitants.
 And, of course, you will have personally collected dozens of dinosaur and other fossils for the BBPI’s research and education programs.

 After dinner on Wednesday (weather permitting), we will take a scenic drive to the top of the Beartooth Pass – 11,000’ elev.
 Dress warm!

 Following dinner on Friday, you will have the opportunity to enjoy the famous pig races at the historic Bear Creek Saloon.
 You can also eat at their famous steakhouse!

 Day 7 (Saturday): After breakfast, we will transport you to the Billings airport, if needed.
-Please schedule your flight home for an early to mid-afternoon departure so that no one is rushed for time.
+Please schedule your flight home for a late morning to mid-afternoon departure so that no one is rushed for time.
 If your only departure option requires you to leave early Saturday morning, you may have to stay in a hotel room in Billings Friday night.